Springe direkt zu Inhalt

 Research Approach

-To develop the typology, the project proceeded in four broad stages: (1) First, variables were theoretically derived the literature on contestations and the liberal script that may provide meaningful distinctions between contestants.
+To develop the typology, the project proceeded in four broad stages: (1) First, variables were theoretically derived from the literature on contestations and the liberal script that may provide meaningful distinctions between contestants.
 We differentiated aspects related to specific components of the liberal script that are being targeted – and hence more to the goals of the contestation – and factors that relate more to the characteristics of a contestant and their means of mobilisation – and hence more to the form of the contestation.
 (2) Second, we compiled a list of potential contestants that should possibly feature actors hitherto unknown to us.
 To achieve this, news agencies from different world regions were selected to have their articles from 2016-2019 scraped based on keywords related to the liberal script.
 A named entity recognition algorithm extracted the names of potential contestants mentioned in those articles.

 (3) Subsequently, we drew a sample of contestants from that list to reduce the number of cases to a manageable size.
 The sample is based on different strata to ensure a diverse selection of contestants.
 (4) Each actor from our stratified sample, was then assigned codes for the variables from the first stage.
 (5) Finally, we conducted a cluster analysis on the dataset to identify four types of contestants and a Principal Component Analysis to sketch a two-dimensional space in which all the contestants can be located.